inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 It doesn't much signify whom one marries, for one is sure to find out next morning it was someone se.
 		-- Will Rogers
-Have you recidered a computer career?
+Have you recidered a computer cer?
 What is wor doing is wor e trouble of asking somebody to do.
-Why my oughts are my own, when ey are in, but when ey are out ey are anoer's.
+Why my oughts  my own, when ey  in, but when ey  out ey anoer's.
 		 -- Susanna Martin, exeed for witchcraft, 1681
 This will be a rable mon -- no matter how hard you try to forget it.
 As e trials of life continue to take eir toll, remember at ere